An Unsupported CPU error may appear when installing or upgrading VMware ESXi hosts to 6.7 or 7.x on hardware with legacy processors.

 updated=1

-However, another error may appear when you try to start a virtual machine on such an ESXi host.
+Another error might occur when you try to start a virtual machine on an ESXi host with an old CPU model:

 Failed to power on virtual machine on xxx.
 This host doesn’t support virtualizing real mode.
 The intel VMX Unrestricted Guest feature is necessary to run this virtual machine on an Intel Processor.

-To solve this problem, you need to add a special parameter to the virtual machine’s configuration file (VMX):
+To solve this problem, you need to add a special parameter to the virtual machine’s VMX configuration file:

 - Select VM -> Edit